imanghafoori1/laravel-microscope/README.md

 ```
 This is a smart and very powerful search/replace functionality which can be a real time saver for you.

-- ###Defining pattern:
--
+### Defining patterns:

-if you run the command for the first time it will create a `search_replace.php` file in the project root.
+If you run the command `artisan search_replace` for the first time, it will create a `search_replace.php` file in the project root.
-withing that file you can define your patterns and tag them.
+Then, you can define your patterns and tag them, within that file.

-- ###Example:
+### Examples:

-Lets define a pattern to replace the `optional()` global helper with the `?->` php 8  null safe operator
+Lets define a pattern to replace the `optional()` global helper with the `?->` php 8 null safe operator:

 ```php
 return [